 There’s no denying the beauty of painted glass.
 Some of the oldest and most beautiful church stained glass windows in the world employ the centuries old technique of applying acrylic paint to clear and colored glass pieces to add detail and control light transmission.
-Notable examples include the Augsburg Cathedral stained glass windows, Christ of Wissembourg in Strasbourg, France, the Notre Dame Cathedral in Paris, and the Siena Cathedral in Italy, just to name a few.
+Notable examples include the Augsburg Cathedral in Germany, Christ of Wissembourg in France, the Notre-Dame cathedral in Paris, and the Siena Cathedral in Italy, just to name a few.

-Painted glass is indeed a long established tradition for religious institutions.
-And we’re proud to be a part of its continuance.
-We create all types of painted glass windows for churches, temples, and cathedrals all throughout the country and also offer restoration for painted glass work.
-We searched near and far to find the most gifted artists who specialize in this very specific technique and we’re proud to say that the work they produce is stunning.
+Painted glass is a long-established tradition for religious institutions, and we’re proud to be a part of its continuance.
+We create all types of painted glass windows for churches, temples, and cathedrals throughout the country, and we also offer restoration for painted glass work.
+We searched near and far to find the most gifted artists who specialize in this very specific technique, and we’re proud to say that the work they produce is stunning.

 Our Creation & Restoration Process for Church Painted Glass Windows

-We’ve spent years fine tuning and adjusting our techniques for glassmaking.
-Over the course of time, we’ve developed a specific process that we now use for every project.
+We’ve spent years fine-tuning our techniques for glassmaking.
+Over time, we’ve developed a specific process that we now use for every project.
 We’ve found that by employing these methods, we are able to produce higher quality windows that look better and last longer.

-A computerized blueprint is generated of the design of the window.
+A computerized blueprint of the window design is generated.
 If the project is a restoration, the panel must be brought to our workshop, cleaned, and disassembled before any reconstruction work can be completed.
-Any severely broken glass is discarded and new pieces are selected in place.
+Any severely broken glass is discarded, and new pieces are selected in their place.
 We then work on repainting the pieces to reproduce the original design.
 Sometimes, several pieces have to be painted in order to find a perfect match.

-For new works, we begin painting the glass right away, applying details by hand where they are needed to add depth and texture, and layering the paint in the certain areas to control the flow of light.
+For new works, we begin painting the glass right away, applying details by hand to add depth and texture and layering the paint in certain areas to control the flow of light.
 This makes the painting more lifelike, which is especially important for landscapes and portraits.
-For both restorations and new works, once the painting is completed, the glass is fired in our in house kiln.
+For both restorations and new works, once the painting is completed, the glass is fired in our in-house kiln.

 Low-e safety glass is very strong and is also great for climate control, which is important because you do not want heat to build up in the airspace between the glass and the stained glass window.
 This can create many problems in the future.
-If we install safety glass, we also make sure to create vents which also help control heat.
+If we install safety glass, we also make sure to create vents, which help control the heat.

 Once the installation phase is finished, the project is complete.
-When cared for properly, painted glass windows can last for decades, and sometimes even centuries.
-And the best part of all is the joy and beauty it brings to those who behold it, as they gaze upon the religious symbols, scenes, or figures that remind them of their values and bring meaning to their lives.
+When cared for properly, painted glass windows can last for decades and sometimes even centuries.
+The best part of all is the joy and beauty it brings to those who see it as they gaze upon the religious symbols, scenes, or figures that remind them of their values and bring meaning to their lives.

 If you are interested in obtaining a painted glass window for your church or are in need of repair or restoration services, please do not hesitate to contact our office.
-We will be happy to discuss your project further with you over the phone or during a consultation if you wish.
-We look forward to hearing from you soon in the near future.
+We will be happy to discuss your project with you over the phone or during a consultation if you wish.
+We look forward to hearing from you soon!